Hogue/wdi_5_rails_crud/README.md

 As we can see, `rails db` runs `psql`.
 If the Rails App had been configured for a different database server, `rails db` would have started a different command line client.

 As before, we need to create the database.
-We'll use the command line application **[rake](http://guides.rubyonrails.org/command_line.html#rake)** which Rails uses to manage changes to the structure of the database.
+We'll use the command line application **[rake](http://guides.rubyonrails.org/command_line.html#rake)** which Rails uses to manage changes to the structure of the database (among other things).

 ```bash
 $ rake db:create